 Dr. Lewis recommends signing up with pollen.com.
 They can send you a daily email with the pollen count and the predominant pollens.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Lewis is a comprehensive otolaryngologist who specializes in allergy treatment.
 He is based in our Mooresville office.

 Leave a Comment